Cursor: The Editor Built Around AI

-Cursor appeared in 2023 with a concrete pitch: take VS Code, fork it, and make AI a first-class citizen of the editor rather than a side plugin.
-The bet is aggressive — a startup competing against Microsoft + OpenAI on their turf — but the result deserves attention.
-This article is an honest read after months of daily use: what it does well, where it loses to Copilot, and when it makes sense to adopt.
+Cursor[1] appeared in 2023 with a concrete pitch: take VS Code, fork it, and make AI a first-class citizen of the editor rather than a side plugin.
+The bet is aggressive — a startup competing with Microsoft and OpenAI on their own ground — but the result deserves attention.
+What follows is an honest read after months of daily use: what it does well, where it loses to Copilot, and when it makes sense to adopt.

 What Cursor Is Exactly

-Cursor is a VS Code fork with native modifications for AI assistance:
+Cursor is a VS Code fork with native modifications for AI assistance.
+Its main capabilities:

-- Chat with code embedded in the editor — side panel aware of open-file and project context.
+- Chat with code: side panel aware of open-file and project context.

-- Edit mode (formerly “Ctrl+K”): select code, describe the change, AI applies it.
+- Edit mode: select code, describe the change, AI applies it directly.

-- Composer (since v0.4x): multi-file editing from a brief, designed for complete features.
+- Composer: multi-file editing from a brief, designed for complete features.

-- Swappable models: GPT-4, Claude 3 Sonnet (then Opus), whichever you prefer.
+- Swappable models: GPT-4, Claude 3 Sonnet or Opus, whichever you prefer.

 Daily Flow Changes